myADLM/ADLM-2025-Data-Challenge/pull_request_template.md

 ##  Pull Request Summary
-Provide a team name and contact email with your pull request.
+Please include your **team name** and **contact email** with your pull request submission.
+By submitting, you are agreeing to the terms outlined in the Participant Agreement posted in this repository.

 ##  Next Steps
-After the competition close on November 15th, 2025, you will receive instruction via email on how to complete the challenge questions for the scoring of the preliminary competition.
+After the competition closes on **November 15, 2025**, you will receive instructions via email on how to complete the challenge questions for preliminary scoring.

 ##  Team Notification
-@myADLM/dasc  Please review this pull request.
+@myADLM/dasc – Please review this pull request.